10 Tips for Tackling To-do's

 You’ve got to-do lists, we’ve got the tips.

 You’ve just grabbed your 8 oz. almond milk latte with a half pump of organic sweetener - you’re going #healthy but not #tired.
 Your hair is curled but you’re make-up-free, rocking a podcast or the latest Halsey on your way to the office.

 It’s moving in closer.
 Too close.
 And then…

 The back-to-work-after-the-holidays-but-not-quite-ready-yet nerves. 🙋🏻♀️

 We get it.
-Early January rolls around and you’re inundated with tasks that didn’t quite make it under the 2018 bar: emails, notifications, slack requests, pings, beeps, DMs, etc. You’re bracing yourself for the miscellaneous clean up that’s been on hold or some back-burner since….October 31st?
-December 5th?
+Here they come: emails, notifications, slack requests, pings, beeps, DMs, etc. You’re bracing yourself for the miscellaneous clean up that’s been on hold or some back-burner since….Last Monday?
+3 weeks ago?
 Or whatever date it was when the holiday took over your schedule and paused your normal rhythm of life.